 The new Agenda

 We are announcing today 17 Sustainable Development Goals with 169 associated targets which are integrated and indivisible.
 Never before have world leaders pledged common action and endeavour across such a broad and universal policy agenda.
 We are setting out together on the path towards sustainable development, devoting ourselves collectively to the pursuit of global development and of “win-win” cooperation which can bring huge gains to all countries and all parts of the world.
-We reiterate that every state has, and shall freely exercise, full permanent sovereignty over its wealth and natural resources.
+We reaffirm that every state has, and shall freely exercise, full permanent sovereignty over its wealth, natural resources and economic activity.
 We will implement the Agenda for the full benefit of all, for today’s generation and for future generations.
-In doing so, we reaffirm our commitment to international law and emphasize that the Agenda is to be implemented in a manner that is consistent with the rights and obligations of states under international law, taking into account different national circumstances, capacities and priorities.
+In doing so, we reaffirm our commitment to international law and emphasize that the Agenda is to be implemented in a manner that is consistent with the rights and obligations of states under international law.

 This is an Agenda which seeks to respect, protect and fulfil all human rights.
-It will work to ensure that human rights and fundamental freedoms are enjoyed by all without discrimination on grounds of race, ethnicity, colour, sex, age, language, religion, culture, migration status, political or other opinion, national or social origin, economic situation, birth, disability or other status.
+It will work to ensure that [all internationally recognized] human rights and fundamental freedoms are enjoyed by all without discrimination on grounds of race, ethnicity, colour, sex, age, language, religion, culture, migration status, political or other opinion, national or social origin, economic situation, birth, disability or other status.

 Realizing gender equality and the empowerment of women and girls will make a crucial contribution to progress across all the Goals and targets.
 The achievement of full human potential and of sustainable development is not possible if one half of humanity continues to be denied its full human rights and opportunities.
 Women and girls must enjoy equal access to quality education, economic resources and political participation as well as equal opportunities with men and boys for employment, leadership and decision-making at all levels.
 We will work for a significant increase in investments to close the gender gap and strengthen support for institutions in relation to gender equality and the empowerment of women at the global, regional and national levels.
-All forms of gender-based discrimination and violence against women and children will be eliminated, including
+All forms of discrimination and violence against women and girls will be eliminated, including

 through the engagement of men and boys.
 The systematic mainstreaming of a gender perspective in the implementation of the Agenda is crucial.

 The new Goals and targets will come into effect on 1 January 2016 and will guide the decisions we take over the next fifteen years.
 All of us will work to implement the Agenda within our own countries and at the regional and global levels.
-We will at the same time take into account different national realities, including capacities and levels of development, and culture.
-We will respect national policies and priorities and policy space for economic growth, in particular for developing states, while remaining consistent with relevant international rules and commitments.
+We will respect national policy space for sustained, inclusive and sustainable economic growth, in particular for developing states, while remaining consistent with relevant international rules and commitments.
 We acknowledge also the importance of the regional and sub-regional dimensions, regional economic integration and interconnectivity in sustainable development.
 Regional and sub-regional frameworks can facilitate the effective translation of sustainable development policies into concrete action at national level.

 Each country faces specific challenges in its pursuit of sustainable development.
 The most vulnerable countries and, in particular, African countries, least developed countries, landlocked developing countries and small island developing states deserve special attention, as do countries in situations of conflict and post-conflict countries.
 There are also serious challenges within many middle-income countries.